 To return to the subject.
 Let us turn to what we have afterwards, of the maintenance for a little season of the order of the church of God before the re-assertion of the human derivative claim came to take the place of the Spirit of God.
-Let us take a glance at another part of scripture connected with this&#8212;laying on of hands.
-The priesthood of Christ is the great characteristic of this dispensation,| hereafter in glory manifested for joy and praise, now for the intercession and gifts of grace, still the same in person.
+Let us take a glance at another part of scripture connected with this -- laying on of hands.
+The priesthood of Christ is the great characteristic of this dispensation,¦ hereafter in glory manifested for joy and praise, now for the intercession and gifts of grace, still the same in person.
 It is ministering by the Spirit below, that the saints might be a witness to the world of what the power of it is in Christ, to the Father of what He was: they are in His place before the Father and before the world.
 And this is what is brought out in @John 17, not the thing itself till the glory comes, and Christ appears, and we appear; but a witness of it by a supply of grace from Him who will appear, the fulness of both our place before the Father, and our place before the world, being in Christ.

-Hence it is Paul (the Spirit as in his ministry) who addresses the Hebrews&#8212;not the ministry of circumcision, as speaking to them in their place, but one calling them out of that into
+Hence it is Paul (the Spirit as in his ministry) who addresses the Hebrews -- not the ministry of circumcision, as speaking to them in their place, but one calling them out of that into the

-| Not of the church properly so-called&#8212;that is His body, one with Him, perfect in Him; but as a system set up on earth.
+¦Not of the church properly so-called -- that is His body, one with Him, perfect in Him; but as a system set up on earth.

 {106}

-the consciousness of the *heavenly* calling, speaking to them from the glory of the Son, sustaining them in the present failure of the dispensation in them, by the security of an enduring Melchisedec priesthood. &#8220;Wherefore,&#8221; says he, &#8220;holy brethren, partakers of the *heavenly* calling, consider Christ Jesus, the Apostle and High Priest of our profession.&#8221; Such an High Priest, as was not only harmless, undefiled, but separate from sinners, and made higher than the heavens, became such as these. &#8220;If he were on earth he should not be a priest.&#8221; He is gone, not into the holy places made with hands, which are the figures of the true, but into heaven itself, now to appear in the presence of God for us.
-But this was not all; for, as we have seen, when teaching the understanding of the mystery among the Gentiles, we find this ascending up on high was leading captivity captive, and receiving gifts for men; and &#8220;He gave,&#8221; etc. So we find many of the worthies said to act by faith, in Hebrews n (the great point then of trial to the Christian Hebrews) testified of, as led by the Spirit, in their history in the Old Testament.
+consciousness of the *heavenly* calling, speaking to them from the glory of the Son, sustaining them in the present failure of the dispensation in them, by the security of an enduring Melchisedec priesthood.
+"Wherefore", says he, "holy brethren, partakers of the *heavenly* calling, consider Christ Jesus, the Apostle and High Priest of our profession".
+Such an High Priest, as was not only harmless, undefiled, but separate from sinners, and made higher than the heavens, became such as these.
+"If he were on earth he should not be a priest".
+He is gone, not into the holy places made with hands, which are the figures of the true, but into heaven itself, now to appear in the presence of God for us.
+But this was not all; for, as we have seen, when teaching the understanding of the mystery among the Gentiles, we find this ascending up on high was leading captivity captive, and receiving gifts for men; and "He gave", etc. So we find many of the worthies said to act by faith, in @Hebrews 11 (the great point then of trial to the Christian Hebrews) testified of, as led by the Spirit, in their history in the Old Testament.